 The Rochon Residence is a federally recognized heritage house, thought to be among the oldest buildings in Lowertown.
 Located at 138 St. Patrick Street, this historic structure requires rehabilitation to protect character-defining elements, in order for it to continue to be appreciated and enjoyed by current and future generations.

-As the steward of heritage buildings and sites in the National Capital Region, the NCC will undertake the renovations necessary to revamp the Rochon Residence.
+As the steward of heritage buildings and sites in the National Capital Region, the NCC undertook the renovations necessary to revamp the Rochon Residence in 2021.

 About the project